 b.
 A P/T may be turned over for a maximum of three weeks during a season without losing ladder position for not accepting matches.
 The three weeks may be used at one time or be divided up as the P/T desires.

 c.
 Should Turnovers carry over to the next season?
-A proposal for 2015 and 2016 is that players should not have to accept October challenges.
-But let's say that a player plays a match on September 1 and then turns theirself over for the rest of the season.
+A proposal since 2015 is that players should not have to accept October challenges.
+But let's say that a player plays a match on September 1 and then turns them self over for the rest of the season.
 If they decide to play the next year must they challenge to get their spot back?

 1. Matches are to be played at one of the local courts in the Colesville-White Oak-Cloverly area.
 Players may mutually agree to play elsewhere.